develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 make their data objects persistent in the database without the eternal headache about SQL schemas.
 Yet MongoDB allows you to execute complex queries similar to what you can expect from SQL-based databases.
-Read more about my thoughts about MongoDB in my (previous posts)[https://www.metamatic.net/metamatic/systems/2023/03/30/why-mongodb-still-kicks-ass.html].
+Read more about my thoughts about MongoDB in my [previous posts](https://www.metamatic.net/metamatic/systems/2023/03/30/why-mongodb-still-kicks-ass.html).

 Be inspired by what I have created and be free to copy my code and use it as the starting point for your own database-aware